Gridders: Reception

 Gridders was met with mixed reception from critics, some of which reviewed it as an import title.
 VideoGames's Jeffrey Adam Young commended its graphics for making use of the 3DO hardware with the three-dimensional space and smooth transition between viewpoints.
 Adam Young also found the sound to be decent, and its gameplay accessible but addictive and challenging, but stated that the plot was not essential for a puzzle game.
 Electronic Gaming Monthly's five reviewers regarded it as one of the better titles for the platform, highlighting its difficulty in later levels and cinematics, stating that "Fans of puzzle games like Tetris and Pac-Attack will definitely take to this game."
 GamePro's Earth Angel saw its "realistic" 3D visuals as the main draw and a first for puzzle games, while giving a positive remark to the audio.
 Angel commented that Zack was easy to control, and the gameplay easy to understand but complex and difficult in the more complicated levels.

 An editor for Génération 4 felt that the game was very repetitive and annoying despite its original concept.
 3DO Magazine's Stuart Wynne praised the graphical engine, CD music and sound effects, commending Tetragon for attempting to produce a new style of game.
 Regardless, Wynne wrote that "despite all its efforts ... this is another puzzler unlikely to break out of its ghetto making for that classic puzzler finishing line: it's okay and if you like this sort of thing, you'll probably like this."
 Entertainment Weekly's Bob Strauss commended the visuals and "unique" perspective, but found it less addictive and harder to understand compared to Tetris, writing that "Gridders is a perfect example of how the fledgling system has become overly impressed while forgetting altogether about impressing consumers."
-MAN!ACs Martin Gaksch also gave the title a very mixed outlook.